Varsha's story: Football's power to break cultural barriers

 EURO 2024: Game changer, story maker

 Varsha's story began thanks to the English FA's development programme that introduces girls from all walks of life to football in a fun and friendly environment.
-The initiative is funded in part by UEFA's HatTrick programme, which distributes an average 66% of each men's EURO's net revenue to European associations for investment in their national game.
+The initiative is funded in part by UEFA's HatTrick programme, which on average distributes more than half of each men's EURO's net revenue to European associations for investment in their national game.

 'I'll do it'